Emergencies and Disasters and HIV

 Emergency Preparedness: What Do People with HIV Need to Know?

-All Americans should have a plan for what to do during a hurricane, wildfire, or other emergency.
+All Americans should have a plan for what to do during a hurricane, flood, wildfire, or other emergency.
 But for people with HIV, it’s especially important to be prepared.

 Plan ahead.
 To stay healthy, people with HIV must take HIV medicine (called antiretroviral therapy or ART) exactly as prescribed and get and keep an undetectable viral load—a level of HIV in your blood so low that a standard lab test can’t detect it.
 A natural disaster or other emergency may make it harder for you to do this.
 To avoid interruptions in your HIV treatment, ask your health care provider if you can get a 30-day (or longer) emergency prescription refill of your HIV medicine.
 Some states permit coverage for advanced refills of prescription medicine during an emergency, but laws vary by state.
 Learn more about Emergency Prescription Laws in your state.

 Make a list of medicines and gather other medical paperwork.
-Keep a list of your HIV medicines and any others you take, their dosage amounts, and frequency, and a summary of your HIV treatment history in case you have to see another provider temporarily.
+Keep a list of your HIV medicines and any others you take, their dosage amounts, frequency, allergies, and a summary of your HIV treatment history in case you have to see another provider temporarily.
 Make sure you have a copy of your insurance card and the phone numbers for your providers and pharmacies.

 Follow safety guidelines.
-Be aware that some types of disasters may affect air and water quality—which can be even harder on people with HIV and others with weakened immune systems.
+Be aware that some types of disasters may affect air and water quality—which can be even harder on people with HIV who are not virally suppressed and others with weakened immune systems.
 If you have HIV, disruptions in the availability of food and clean water can increase your risk for opportunistic infections.
 If proper sanitation and hygiene are an issue, it’s important to follow proper food and water safety guidelines.
 See CDC’s information on keeping food and water safe after a disaster or emergency.
 Also follow local guidance about exercise and going outside on days with poor air quality.
-See CDC’s information on protecting yourself during wildfire season.
+See CDC’s many other fact sheets on protecting yourself in the event of severe weather and natural disasters.

 Wash your hands.
 Regular handwashing with soap and clean water is the best way to remove germs that can make you and others sick.
 If you don’t have soap and clean water, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+Keep in mind: Soap and water work to remove all types of germs from hands, but sanitizers do not eliminate all types of germs and might not remove harmful chemicals.

-Visit vaccines.gov or call 1-800-232-0233 to find a COVID-19 vaccine near you.
+Visit vaccines.gov or call 1-800-232-0233 to find a vaccine site near you.

 Resources to Help You Plan Ahead